kanekop/another-hour-gen2-Claude/README.md

     * Visual theme inverts to dark mode during the selected timezone's AH period.

 * **Personalized AH Clock (APH Clock) (`/pages/personalized-ah-clock.html`):**
     * **Concept:** Empowers users to create their own custom time experience by defining the length of their "normal" day, thereby personalizing the duration of the "Another Personalized Hour(s)" (APH).
-This feature allows for profound exploration of time perception.
     * **Customizable "Normal APH Day Duration":**
         * Users can set the duration of the standard part of their day using an intuitive slider.
-        * The range is from **0 minutes** (meaning the entire 24 real hours become APH, starting immediately at APH 24:00) up to **24 hours (1440 minutes)** (meaning no APH period, the clock runs at a 1:1 scale with real time, effectively becoming a standard clock displaying "APH" time equivalent to real time).
+        * The range is from **0 minutes** (meaning the entire 24 real hours become APH, starting immediately at APH 24:00) up to **24 hours (1440 minutes)** (meaning no APH period, the clock runs at a 1:1 scale with real time).
-        * The selected duration is clearly displayed (e.g., "8 hours 32 minutes").
+        * The selected duration is clearly displayed (e.g., "Normal APH Day: 8 hours 32 minutes", "APH Duration: 15 hours 28 minutes").
+    * **Integrated Comparison Graph:**
+        * The settings view now includes a dual vertical bar graph, similar to the APH Graph Demo, directly above the slider.
+        * This graph visually compares the user's APH time distribution (orange for normal period, red for APH period) against a standard 24-hour real-time representation.
+        * The graph updates dynamically as the user adjusts the "Normal APH Day Duration" slider, providing immediate visual feedback on how their settings affect the time allocation.
     * **Time Scaling during Normal Period:**
         * During the user-defined "Normal APH Day Duration," time is scaled.
 The `scaleFactor` is calculated as `24 / normalAphDayDurationHours`.
-        * For example, if "Normal APH Day Duration" is set to 20 hours, the `scaleFactor` is `24/20 = 1.2`, meaning time runs 20% faster during these 20 real hours.
     * **"Another Personalized Hour(s)" (APH Period):**
-        * This period begins immediately after the "Normal APH Day Duration" (as set by the user) concludes within the 24-hour real-time cycle.
+        * This period begins immediately after the "Normal APH Day Duration" concludes.
-        * **Time Speed:** Crucially, during the APH period, the clock hands and time progression revert to **normal real-time speed** (1 APH second = 1 real second).
-This honors the concept that the "extra" APH time gained is experienced at a familiar pace.
+        * **Time Speed:** During the APH period, time progression reverts to **normal real-time speed** (1 APH second = 1 real second).
-        * **Digital Time Display:**
-            * The APH digital time starts at **APH 24:00:00** when the APH period begins.
-            * The hour display **accumulates** beyond 24.
-For instance, if a user reserves 4 real hours for APH, the digital display will progress from APH 24:00:00 up to APH 27:59:59 (approximately).
-        * **Analog Time Display:**
+        * **Digital Time Display (Clock View):** When in the APH period, the digital display shows "Actual" real time and "APH Remaining" time.
+The "APH Time" (e.g., APH 24:xx) is not shown in the clock view during this period.
-            * The analog clock continues to operate on a 12-hour dial.
-            * During the APH period, the hands move at normal speed.
-The hour hand correctly represents the accumulated APH hours modulo 12 (e.g., APH 25:00 is shown as 1 o'clock).
+        * **Analog Time Display (Clock View):** The analog clock continues on a 12-hour dial.
+During the APH period, hands move at normal speed, and a yellow APH sector visualizes the APH duration.
-    * **Visual APH Sector (Yellow Pie):**
+    * **Visual APH Sector (Yellow Pie - Clock View):**
-        * A yellow sector on the analog dial visually represents the **duration and span of the APH period**.
+        * A yellow sector on the analog dial (in the clock view) visually represents the duration and span of the APH period, starting from 12 o'clock.
-        * It starts at the **12 o'clock position** on the dial (representing the conceptual start of APH 24:00).
-        * The sweep angle of the sector corresponds to the length of the APH period (e.g., a 3-hour APH period covers 90 degrees from 12 to 3).
-        * If the APH period exceeds 12 real hours (sweep angle > 360 degrees), the sector fills the entire clock face, and an **additional red indicator line** is displayed, pointing from the center to the APH period's "final end time" on the 12-hour dial.
-This provides a clear visual cue for APH durations longer than one analog clock cycle.
+        * If the APH period exceeds 12 real hours, an additional red indicator line shows the APH period's "final end time" on the 12-hour dial.
-        * This yellow sector is **only visible during the APH period**.
+        * This yellow sector is only visible during the APH period in the clock view.
     * **Theme:** The page inverts to a dark theme during the APH period for the selected timezone.
-    * **Timezone Selection:** Users can select a timezone, and all APH calculations and period transitions are based on the local real time of that zone.
+    * **Timezone Selection:** Users can select a timezone, and all APH calculations are based on the local real time of that zone.

 * **World Clock Page (Standard AH) (`/pages/world-clock.html`):**
     * Displays a grid of 24 clocks for different timezones, all operating on the **standard 23/24 AH time scale**.
-    * (Other World Clock features remain as previously described)
+    * Each clock item shows city, digital AH time, digital standard time, and an analog AH clock.
+    * AH-active clocks invert to a dark theme.

 * **Time Tools (Standard AH Scale):**
     * **Stopwatch (`/pages/stopwatch.html`):** Measures elapsed time in standard AH units ($1$ AH sec $\approx 0.95833$ real sec).